 76% of manufacturers say improving shop floor productivity is their leading growth strategy for 2019

-Investment in machinery upgrades, purchase of ‘next generation machines’ and real-time shop floor control through MES systems (manufacturing execution software) is helping top performing manufacturers experience year-on-year in excess of 10% according to research conducted by IQMS and Dassault Systemes.
+Investment in machinery upgrades, purchase of ‘next generation machines’ and real-time shop floor control through MES systems (manufacturing execution software) is helping top performing manufacturers experience year-on-year in excess of 10% according to research conducted by IQMS (now DELMIAWORKS) and Dassault Systemes.